thinkinginmath/jetson-dev/README.md

-# Setup Development Envrionment on Nvidia Jetson Board
+# Setup PyTorch on Nvidia Jetson Board

 This note explains the steps to get the Jetson board ready for PyTorch development.